19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Companions.md

 ## Companions Level

-A companion's [Level](../../Player%20Characters/Derived%20Statistics/Level.md) must be less than their PCs [Level](../../Player%20Characters/Derived%20Statistics/Level.md).
+A companion's [Level](../../Player%20Characters/Derived%20Statistics/Level.md) must be less than [Half](../Core%20Procedures/Half.md) their PCs [Level](../../Player%20Characters/Derived%20Statistics/Level.md).

+A companion's [Level](../../Player%20Characters/Derived%20Statistics/Level.md) must be less than their PCs [Charisma](../../Player%20Characters/The%20Ability%20Scores/Charisma.md).

-Whenever a PC [Levels Up](../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), their companion does too.
+Whenever a PC [Levels Up](../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), their companion may also, if they are able.

 ## Finding Companions